holochain/docs-pages/src/tutorials/coreconcepts/hello_me.md

 Welcome back to another tutorial in the Core Concepts series.

 The app we have built so far returns a constant value however for more complex applications it would be useful to be able to store some data.
-Today you will learn how to do this by adding an entry type to your zome.
-Remember an entry is a piece of data in your source chain that has been validated.

-We will add the following:

-1. Add a `person` entry type that stores information about a person.
-2. Expose the public function `create_person` for your UI to create and store a person entry.
-3. Expose a public function `retrieve_person` for your UI to retrieve a person entry.
-4. Add the UI components to interact with these functions.

 This tutorial builds on the [previous](../hello_gui) tutorial so go back and complete that if you haven't already.

+### What will you learn
+Learn how to add an entry type to your zome.
+An entry is a piece of data in your source chain that has been validated.
+How to define and validate an entry type that represents a person.
+Then how to create and read this data through zome calls.
+You will also setup tests and your GUI.

+### Why it matters
+Storing data is at the core of Holochain.
+The most valuable job Holochain does is ensuring agents handle and store data according to the rules of you application.

 ## Test first